John Dickinson (inventor): Family

-Dickinson was probably born in London as the eldest of nine children of Captain Thomas Dickinson RN (1754–1828) and his wife, Frances de Brissac (1760–1854).
-In 1810 he married Ann Grover (1789–1874).
-She was the daughter of Harry Grover (1761–1835), senior partner in the Hemel Hempstead Bank (now part of Lloyds Bank) in Hemel Hempstead.
+In 1810, he married Ann Grover (1789–1874), daughter of Harry Grover (1761–1835), senior partner in the Hemel Hempstead Bank (now part of Lloyds Bank) in Hemel Hempstead.
 There were seven children.
 John Dickinson, the writer, was the eldest surviving son.
 One of the daughters, Harriet Ann, married her first cousin, son of Dickinson's sister Anne and her husband Arthur Benoni Evans.
 John Evans, Dickinson's nephew and son-in-law, took over the business, and also achieved eminence in several scholarly fields.

 Dickinson's grandchildren included Sir Arthur John Evans (1851–1941), curator of the Ashmolean Museum and excavator of Minoan Crete, and his brother Lewis Evans (1853–1930), the collector.
-Their half sister was Joan Evans (1893–1977), a British historian of French and English mediaeval art, who was a great-niece of John Dickinson.
+Their half-sister was Dame Joan Evans (1893–1977), a British historian of French and English mediaeval art, who was a great-niece of John Dickinson.
 According to family tradition the Dickinsons were distantly related to the American solicitor and politician John Dickinson (1732-1808), one of the Founding Fathers of the United States.